gpaul-42/crea_mail/README.md

 You need a rotating proxy on your pc (proxifier can help) or a 4g phone with USB tethering and turn on/off airplane mode when "ROTATE" appear on the console.

-You also need to do the captcha manualy.
+You also need to do the captcha manualy with this version of the program.

 How to use it:\
   -npm install\